connor-makowski/bmsspy/README.md

 # }
 ```

-In the example above, we only use a single orign, however multiple origins are supported if passed as a set:
+In the example above, we only use a single origin, however multiple origins are supported if passed as a set:

 ```python
 # Pass orgin_id as a set of ids